 The Taixue 太學 "National University" was the highest educational institution in imperial China.
 It was located in the capital and came into being during the Former Han period 前漢 (206 BCE-8 CE).
-Before imperial times, there was only private education (see schools) because there was not a single educational principle considered as the orthodox one to be sponsored by the state.
-During the early Former Han period the prevalent philosophical system was the Huang-Lao teaching 黃老 that was influenced by Daoism and the Five Processes theory 五行.
+Before imperial times, there was only private education (see schools) because there was not a single educational principle considered as the orthodox one supported by the state.
+During the early Former Han period the prevalent philosophical system was the Huang-Lao teaching 黃老 that was influenced by Daoism and the Five-Agents theory 五行.
 Emperor Wu 漢武帝 (r.
-141-87 BCE) then decided to adopt Confucianism as state doctrine because it was one the one side the most systematic philosophical system that was able to connect the spheres of government, society and cosmology, and on the other side was the only philosophical tradition that possessed a system of regular education.
+141-87 BCE) then decided to adopt Confucianism as the state doctrine because it was on the one hand the most systematic philosophical system that was able to connect the spheres of government, society and cosmology, and on the other hand the only philosophical tradition that possessed a system of regular education.
 This decision is called bachu baijia 罷黜百家 "expelling the hundred [non-Confucian] schools of philosophy".
 The Confucian scholar Dong Zhongshu 董仲舒 (179-104 BCE) suggested establishing a National University in the capital Chang'an 長安 (modern Xi'an 西安, Shaanxi) where specialized erudites (boshi 博士 "professors") would teach the Five Confucian Classics (Yijing 易經 "Book of Changes", Shangshu 尚書 "Book of Documents", Shijing 詩經 "Book of Song", Liji 禮記 "Records of Rites", and Chunqiu 春秋 "Spring and Autumn Annals").

-In the beginning, there were only 50 persons in the University, professors and students.
-Until the end of the Former Han period, majors and students increased constantly, and new professorships were founded for the two commentaries of the Chunqiu, Gongyangzhuan 公羊傳 and Guliangzhuan 穀梁傳, and the commentary and parallel tradition to it, the Zuozhuan 左傳, as well as for the Zhouguan 周官, a description of the ideal administrative apparatus, and the glossary Erya 爾雅.
+In the beginning, there were only 50 persons in the University, counting for both professors and students.
+Until the end of the Former Han period, the number of major disciplines and that of students increased constantly, and new professorships were founded for the two commentaries of the Chunqiu, Gongyangzhuan 公羊傳 and Guliangzhuan 穀梁傳, and the commentary and parallel tradition to it, the Zuozhuan 左傳, as well as for the Zhouguan 周官, a description of the ideal administrative apparatus, and the glossary Erya 爾雅.
 In the late Former Han period, there were already 3,000 students enrolled at the University.
 The usurper Wang Mang 王莽 (r.
-8-23 CE) used Confucian experts to bolster his government and therefore founded two different schools, the Biyong 辟雍 and the Mingtang 明堂 Academies located south of the city walls.
+8-23 CE) used Confucian experts to bolster his government ideologically and therefore founded two different schools, the Biyong 辟雍 and Mingtang 明堂 academies located south of the city walls.
 These institutions were able to house 10,000 students.
-Until that time it was very common that the emperors chose professors of the National University to be appointed to high state offices.
+Until that time it was very common that the emperors chose erudites of the National University to be appointed to high state offices.

 When Emperor Guangwu 漢光武帝 (r.
-25-57 CE) founded the Later Han dynasty 後漢 (25-220 CE) he moved the capital from Chang'an to Luoyang 洛陽 (modern Luoyang, Henan) and established the National University the Kaiyang Gate 開陽門.
-In 126 CE the buildings of the University were considerably enlarged so that 30,000 students (taixuesheng 太學生 or shengyuan 生員) were able to enroll.
+25-57 CE) founded the Later Han dynasty 後漢 (25-220 CE) he moved the capital from Chang'an to Luoyang 洛陽 (modern Luoyang, Henan) and established the National University close to the Kaiyang Gate 開陽門.
+In 126 CE the buildings of the University were considerably enlarged to receive as much as 30,000 students (taixuesheng 太學生 or shengyuan 生員).
 In 175 the orthodox version of the Confucian Classics was cut into stone slabs that were erected on the compound of the University.
 These were the Xiping Stone Classics 熹平石經 that served as the original for copies to be spread throughout the empire.

-Although professors and students of the National University were to study the Classics and to remain philosophers, there were several incidents when professors, supported by a large number of students, tried to interfere into governmental affairs, like Wang Xian 王咸 (d.
+Although professors and students of the National University were to study the Classics and to do their job as "philosophers" and interpreters of the canonic texts, there were several incidents when professors, supported by a large number of students, tried to interfere into governmental affairs, like Wang Xian 王咸 (d.
 13 BCE) who criticised the administration of the metropolitan commandant (sili xiaowei 司隸校尉) Bao Xuan 鮑宣 (30 BCE-3 CE), or Chen Fan 陳蕃 (d.
 168 CE) and Li Ying 李膺 (110-168 CE) who fought against the eunuch clique, a struggle that ended in the prohibition of court factions (danggu 黨錮) consisting of state officials and scholars of the University.
-The eunuchs had arrested more than 1,000 students and professors.
+The eunuchs had more than 1,000 students and professors arrested.

 After the demise of the Han dynasty, Emperor Wen 魏文帝 (r.
 220-226) of the Wei dynasty 曹魏 (220-265) reanimated the National University, sponsored 19 chairs that instructed more than 1,000 students.
 It was possible to undergo an examination that qualified for appointment to the positions of clerk in the central administration (zhanggu 掌故), secretary (sheren 舍人) of the heir apparent, or even gentleman of the interior (langzhong 郎中).
 During the Western Jin period 西晉 (265-316) there were already as much as 3,000 (or even 7,000) students enrolled at the University.
 Yet it was during that time that the personal qualification of applicants, expressed in the nine-rank system (jiupin zhi 九品制), was also adapted for education.
-For persons qualified with rank 5 and above, a higher institution was founded, the Directorate of Education (guozijian 國子監).
+For persons qualified with rank 5 and above because of their social background (see distinguished families), a higher institution was founded, the Directorate of Education (guozijian 國子監).
 While the Directorate was the academy of the "nobles", the University became the academy of the commoners.

 In the next two centuries, particularly under the Southern Dynasties 南朝 (420~589), the Directorate became the institution that produced state officials on the base of the Confucian Classics, while the University became a place of research without a lot of students.
-In northern China, the more successful of the Sixteen States founded their own National Universities and specialized institutions like the School of Four Gates (simenxue 四門學), the local commandery and princedom schools (junguoxue 郡國學), or the Law School (lüxue 律學).
+In northern China, the more successful ones among the Sixteen States founded National Universities of their own as well as specialized institutions like the School of Four Gates (simenxue 四門學), the local commandery and princedom schools (junguoxue 郡國學), or the Law School (lüxue 律學).
 Yet these institutions were only open for sons and relatives of the highest officials.

 Emperor Daowu 北魏道武帝 (r.
 386-408) of the Northern Wei dynasty 北魏 (386-534) who reunited northern China, founded the University of the Sons of State (guozi taixue 國子太學) but later separated them into the formerly known two institutions.
 For a short time, the Directorate (guozixue) was called *Drafting Academy (zhongshuxue 中書學).
 The emperors Xiaowen 北魏孝文帝 (r.
 471-499) and Xuanwu 北魏宣武帝 (r.
-499-515) founded the Primary School of the Four Gates (simen xiaoxue 四門小學), so that there were three different academies at that time, the University, the Directorate, and the Four Gates School.
+499-515) founded the Primary School of the Four Gates (simen xiaoxue 四門小學).
+There were thus three different academies at that time, namely the University, the Directorate, and the Four-Gates School.

 Under the Sui dynasty 隋 (581-618), a Law School, a Calligraphy School (shuxue 書學) and an Arithmetics School (suanxue 算學) were added to this group.
 These academic institutions were subordinated to the Directorate.
-Like before, it depended of the official rank of a family which institution could be enrolled at.
-The Law, Calligraphy and Arithmetics school accepted students of official rank 8 and below, while the sons of families of a higher rank could visit the three higher institutions.
-While the Directorate, the University and the Four Gates School provided the Confucian Classics (philosophy and its adaption to statecraft) in their curriculum, the three lower schools were concerned with more practical matters.
-At the beginning of the Tang period 唐 (618-907), there were 300 students enrolled at the Directorate, 500 at the University, 1,300 at the Four Gates School, 50 at the Law School, and a mere 30 at the two others.
-It was common to enter a school with the age of 14 to 19 sui, at the Law School with 18 to 25.
+Like before, it depended on the official rank of a family at which institution a student might enrolled.
+The Law, the Calligraphy and the Arithmetics schools accepted students of official rank 8 and below, while the sons of families of a higher rank could visit the three higher institutions.
+While the Directorate, the University and the Four-Gates School provided instruction in the Confucian Classics (philosophy and its adaption to statecraft) in their curriculum, the three lower schools were concerned with more practical matters.
+At the beginning of the Tang period 唐 (618-907), there were 300 students enrolled at the Directorate, 500 at the University, 1,300 at the Four-Gates School, 50 at the Law School, and a mere 30 at the two others.
+It was common to enter a school with the age of 14 to 19 sui, and the Law School with 18 to 25.

 The teaching material was divided into the the Grand Classics (dajing 大經) Liji and Zuozhuan, the Intermediate Classics (zhongjing 中經) Shijing, Zhouli 周禮 and Yili 儀禮, and the Minor Classics (xiaojing 小經) Yijing, Shangshu, Gongyangzhuan and Guliangzhuan.
 The Classics Lunyu 論語 "Confucian Analects" and Xiaojing 孝經 "Classic of Filial Piety" had to be studied in any case.